 The staff of the Wabash Student Health Center – Scott Douglas, M.D.
-‘84 (Montgomery County Health Officer), John Roberts, M.D. ’83 (Deputy Montgomery County Health Officer), and Chris Amidon, BSN, RN, NCSN(College Nurse) – are working closely with the Wabash Administration to get students, faculty, and staff back to campus this fall.
-Informed by the latest data, science, and public health guidance, we are taking steps to create the most appropriate residential experience that will keep our community, including our most vulnerable populations, as safe as possible during the COVID-19 era.
+‘84 (Montgomery County Health Officer), John Roberts, M.D. ’83 (Deputy Montgomery County Health Officer), and Chris Amidon, BSN, RN, NCSN (College Nurse) – are working closely with the Wabash administration to create the most appropriate residential experience that will keep our community, including our most vulnerable populations, as safe as possible during the COVID-19 era.

 There is absolutely no doubt that every member of the Wabash Community must work diligently to limit the effect of COVID-19 on our campus.
 This will be a true test of the Gentleman’s Rule – a responsibility to protect all members of the Wabash Family.